jkulbe-msft/MTTCoHack-Arc/README.md

 - Connect to HVHOST and power on your data center servers
 - Onboard SRV1 to Azure Arc from the Windows GUI using the built-in Azure Arc client
-- Onboard DC1 to Azure Arc from the Windows GUI using an interactive script
+- Onboard DC1 to Azure Arc from the Windows GUI using an interactive script. *Hint: if copying to the console gives you trouble, use Notepad on SRV and save the file locally*
-- Onboard the LIN1 server to Azure Arc using a non-interactive script
+- Onboard the LIN1 server to Azure Arc using a non-interactive script. *Hint: git clone this repo on LIN1 and edit the Onboarding script in the "files" folder.*

 #### Resources